Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

 \end{restatable} Note that $\sR^m_\vb$ and $\sR^{m\times n}_\mB$ are vector spaces under addition.
 This means that given $\va^{(1)}, \dots, \va^{(k)} \in \sR^m_\vb$, we have that $\textnormal{span} \{\va^{(1)}, \dots, \va^{(k)}\} \subset \sR^m_\vb$, where $\vecspan$ denotes the subspace of all linear combinations.
 Similarly, given $\mA^{(1)}, \dots, \mA^{(k)} \in \sR^{m\times n}_\mB$, we have that $\textnormal{span} \{\mA^{(1)}, \dots, \mA^{(k)}\} \subseteq \sR^{m\times n}_\mB$.

-To start reasoning formally about what will be the result of regularizing $\hat\mG^a$ to be sparse, we temporarily assume that $\hat\mG^a = \mG^a$.
-With this assumption, we can interpret \eqref{eq:hessians_intuitive_2} as meaning that $D\vv(\vz^t)^\top$ must \textit{preserve} the ``sparsity structure'' of the matrix $H^{t,\tau}_{z,a}q$.
+To start formally reasoning about what will happen if $\hat\mG^a$ is regularized sparse, we temporarily assume that $\hat\mG^a = \mG^a$.
+With this assumption, we can interpret \eqref{eq:hessians_intuitive_2} as implying that $D\vv(\vz^t)^\top$ must \textit{preserve} the ``sparsity structure'' of the matrix $H^{t,\tau}_{z,a}q$.
 This observation motivates the following definitions, which will be central to our contribution.

 \begin{definition}[$\mG$-preserving matrix] Given $\mG \in \{0,1\}^{m \times n}$, a matrix $\mC \in \sR^{m\times m}$ is \textbf{$\mG$-preserving} when

 \end{definition}

 \begin{definition}[$\mG$-preserving functions] Given $\mG \in \{0,1\}^{m \times n}$, a function $\vc:\sR^m \rightarrow \sR^m$ is \textbf{$\mG$-preserving} when its dependency graph $\mC$ (Definition~\ref{def:dep_graph}) is $\mG$-preserving. \end{definition}